alexiom/alexiom.github.io/_pages/teaching.md

 ## ECON 370: Economic Applications of Data Science

 Designed and taught ECON 370, the first course in the [**DATA credential**](https://econ.unc.edu/undergraduate/data-science-credential/) for undergraduate UNC economics majors.
-The course was designed to teach students the fundamentals of R programming needed to work with real world data assuming no prior coding experience.
+The course was designed to teach students the fundamentals of R programming that are needed to work with real world data assuming no prior coding experience.
 To better learn how to write code in R, economic applications were used to show students the importance of programming in economics.
 Applications included auction simulation and solving the utility maximization problem and the ordinary least squares estimator using numerical optimization.
 After students gained basic competency in R, they were taught common packages for working with data in R such as [**dplyr**](https://dplyr.tidyverse.org) and [**tidyr**](https://tidyr.tidyverse.org) in the [**tidyverse**](https://www.tidyverse.org) and [**data.table**](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html).
 The course concluded by teaching them how to communicate their data using plots made with [**ggplot2**](https://ggplot2.tidyverse.org) and produce write-ups of their findings using [**R Markdown**](https://rmarkdown.rstudio.com) documents.
 Any remaining time was used to teach them basic machine learning models such as clustering with K-means and EM. &nbsp; <a href="http://alexmarsh.io/files/ECON370_Syllabus_Fall2023.pdf" class="btn btn--primary btn--small btn--half">Syallbus</a>

 #### Student Evaluations
 <div class="quote__container">